flanagan-lab/flanagan-lab.github.io/_pages/about.md

 <b>Lab news</b>

+December 2023: [Nan Hauser](https://whaleresearch.org/about-us/) has enrolled at UC for the last year of her PhD, funded by a UC Sustainability Development Scholarship, under the supervision of Sarah and [Travis Horton](https://www.canterbury.ac.nz/science/contact-us/people/travis-horton.html).

 November 2023: We have two summer research students starting in the lab, Ella Peoples and Myles Landon.
 Welcome to the team!

 November 2023: Georgia Gwatkin recieved a UC Masters Scholarship, which she will be starting in February!
 She will be working with Sarah and Michelle LaRue on kororā ecology and behaviour.